 Kemihaara recreational fishing destination is situated in the upper reaches of the Kemijoki River from Uuraojansuu to Kemihaara Bridge.
 The permit area is an approximately 11 kilometres long stretch of river waters that have been protected from any kind of fishing for over thirty years.
 Most of the area consists of rapids sections both big and small that can be waded almost in their entirety.
 There is one hut on the riverbank.
 A forest lorry road runs on the Eastern side of the river, but it is in poor condition and may not be accessible to regular street vehicles.

 A maximum of eight (8) persons can fish simultaneously in Kemihaara permit area.

-The price of angling permit Kemihaara is 20 euros for 24 hours.
-The permit validity begins always at 6:00 PM.
+The price of an angling permit for Kemihaara is 20 euros for 24 hours.
+The permit validity always begins at 6:00 PM.